 (c) For all employees hired on or after October 24, 2011 the City shall solely provide the minimum required pension benefit as set forth in the Third Class City Code 53 P.S. §35101 to §39701 including but not limited to §39320, §39320.1, §39321, and §39322.
 For purposes of calculating pension benefits for employees hired on or after October 24, 2011, salary shall be defined solely as base salary plus longevity.
 Monthly salary shall be defined as annual base salary plus longevity divided by (12).

-(d) In the case of the payment of pensions to members for permanent injury incurred in service, and to families of members killed or who die in service, the amount and commencement of the payments of pensions shall be fixed by regulations of the Board.
-Such regulations shall not take into consideration the amount and duration of workmen's compensation allowed by law.
-Payments to surviving spouses of members retired on pension or killed in the service on or after January 1, 1969, or who die in the service on or after January 1, 1969, shall be equal to the amount payable to the member or which would have been payable had he/she been retired at the time of his/her death.
+(d) In the case of the payment of pensions to members for permanent injury incurred in service, and to families of members killed or who die in service, the amount and commencement of the payments of pensions shall be fixed as follows.
+Such payment shall not take into consideration the amount and duration of workmen's compensation allowed by law.
+Whenever any paid member of the fire department becomes physically or mentally incapacitated from circumstances or causes arising from the actual performance of his duties and without fault or misconduct on his part, the Pension shall be computed pursuant to this Ordinance based upon 20 years of service.
+However, in cases where the member has completed 21 or more years of benefit service at the time of such physical or mental incapacity, then pension shall be computed based upon the member’s actual years of service.
+In cases of members killed or who die in service, payments to surviving spouses, or if no spouse survives or if he/she survives and subsequently dies, then to the child or children under the age of eighteen years, of members retired on pension or killed in the service on or after January 1, 1969, or who die in the service on or after January 1, 1969, shall be equal to the amount payable to the member or which would have been payable had he/she been retired at the time of his/her death.

 (e) In addition to the pension which is authorized to be paid from the Firemen's Pension Fund by this article and notwithstanding the limitations therein placed upon such pensions and upon contributions, every contributor who becomes entitled to the pension shall also be entitled to the payment of a service increment in accordance with and subject to the conditions hereinafter set forth.